 The photo below is another great example.
 The reflection adds visual interest to what would otherwise be dead space.
 The double image also creates symmetry.

-4. Tell a Story
+7. Tell a Story

 One of the mistakes that budding fashion photographers often make is not including a visual narrative in their shoot.

 These types of images grab attention.
 They force the viewer to focus on the narrative they’re trying to tell.

 Since you can’t rely on captions, you need to rely on your composition and focus on the small moments.

 For instance, when you’re shooting a model exploring the city, you can have them walk around the streets or visit a cafe.

-For instance, placing someone close to the camera with the road in the background will make your viewer curious where the subject is going.
+For instance, placing someone close to the camera with the road in the background will make your viewer curious about where the subject is going.

 When you frame your scene, remember that sometimes leaving out specific components in the photograph encourages imagination.

-5. Look For The Appropriate Background
+6. Look For The Appropriate Background

 Don’t just think about where to place the model.
 Consider how the elements in the background would affect the balance of your image.